lmj0415/TL_Group5_HandOver/README.md

     4. type "npm install" in cmd to install all dependencies

-    5. start the project by typing "npm run dev" in cmd
+    5. start the project by typing "npm run dev" in cmd -> you can now access the   website under "localhost:5000" at any browser
     6. press STRG + C twice to end